 And it’s super important.

-Ok, if you’re around 28 weeks, I have to ask — have you taken a prenatal class?
+You know what else is important?
+If you’re around 28 weeks, I have to ask — have you taken a prenatal class?
 While not quite as important as the glucose test, it is really important.
 In fact, people who take a class decrease their chance of a cesarean section by 10% — crazy right?

 And, if you’re not quite sure you’re ready for that whole thing, check out my free prenatal class.
 It’s your first step toward getting in the driver’s seat of your birth.